Try something new this summer: go underwater

 Mljet Island, Croatia

 A green and fertile environmentally protected island, Mljet boasts clear, clean sea with a rich underwater life of sea urchins, sea cucumbers and coral reefs.
-Snorkellers also head for the island’s saltwater lake, Veliko Jezero.
+Snorkelers also head for the island’s saltwater lake, Veliko Jezero.
 And for divers, Rikavica and Odysseus caves are fascinating and home to sponges, octopuses, scorpion fish, crabs and anemones.

 Getting there: UK flights to Dubrovnik take around two hours 45 minutes.
 Ferries to Mljet from pretty Prapratno take 45 minutes each way, or one hour 30 minutes from Dubrovnik port.

 Zakynthos’ Navagio Beach is strikingly photogenic, with sheer cliffs, turquoise water and a charismatic wreck on the sand.
-It’s only accessible by boat and is great for snorkellers, as the nearby cliffs have eroded into multiple caves and inlets, ideal for a nose about.
+It’s only accessible by boat and is great for snorkelers, as the nearby cliffs have eroded into multiple caves and inlets, ideal for a nose about.
 It can get crowded in summer, so arrive early or head there in October or June.

 Getting there: UK flights to Zakynthos (also called Zante) take around three hours 30 minutes.
 Boats for Navagio Beach leave from Port Vromi.

-Prussia Cove’s rugged, grassy-cliffed, stony bay is a snorkeller’s haven.
+Prussia Cove’s rugged, grassy-cliffed, stony bay is a snorkeler’s haven.
 Walk half a mile down from the car park, then swim straight out to sea until you hit sand and a submerged island.
 Dive down over the kelp forest to see sea squirts and jewel anemones.
 There’s a grey seal colony nearby and the friendly mammals sometimes join you.
 You may even see a basking shark.
 Pick a calm day to avoid swell and pop on a wetsuit – it’s Britain.

 Getting there: turn off the A394 at Rosudgeon, between Penzance and Helston, onto the road signposted Prussia Cove.
 There’s limited parking, so arrive early.